Rapid Merger of Binary Primordial Black Holes: an Implication for GW150914: Introduction

-{\it Introduction.} Primordial black holes (PBHs) are hypothetical objects formed due to gravitational collapse of density perturbations at the early phase of the universe \cite{Hawking:1971ei,Carr:1974nx}.
-A PBH mass larger than $ \sim 10^{-19} M_{\odot} $, where $M_{\odot}$ is the solar mass, is enough to prohibit evaporation via the Hawking radiation \cite{Hawking:1974rv} and PBHs with such a mass would remain as massive compact halo objects (MACHOs) until now.
-The possibility that PBHs consitute a certain fraction of dark matter has been investigated by many authors (see \cite{2008ApJ...680..829R} and references therein).
+Primordial black holes (PBHs) are hypothetical objects formed due to gravitational collapse of density perturbations at the early phase of the universe \citep{Hawking:1971ei,Carr:1974nx}.
+A PBH mass larger than $ \sim 10^{-18} M_{\odot} $, where $M_{\odot}$ is the solar mass, is enough to prohibit evaporation via the Hawking radiation \citep{Hawking:1974rv}.
+PBHs with such a mass could remain as the dark matter in the universe until now.

+The composition of the dark matter has been poorly known although nowadays people are well aware that it amounts to more than $ 20\,\% $ of the whole energy in the universe {\citep{2011ApJS..192...16L,2015arXiv150201589P}}.
+The possibility that PBHs constitute a certain fraction of the whole dark matter has been investigated by many authors (see \cite{Carr:2009jm} and references therein).
+Some of those massive PBHs may be residing in Milky Way's halo as massive compact halo objects (MACHOs), but their abundance has been constrained for a certain range of mass by, e.g., gravitational lensing observations {\citep{Tisserand:2006zx,2014ApJ...786..158G}}.

-In \cite{Nakamura:1997sm}, Nakamura et al. considered the formation and evolution of PBH binaries.
+\citet{Nakamura:1997sm} considered the formation and evolution of binary PBHs.
 If PBHs were formed randomly rather than uniformly in space, some pairs of PBHs would have sufficiently small separations to overcome the cosmological expansion and then form a bound system, binary.
-They estimated gravitational waves from the coalescence of the binaries following the binary evolution taking gravitational wave emission into account.
-Because gravitational radiation is not effective to extract angular momentum from a binary unless the separation is very small, only a small fraction of binaries coalesces during the age of the universe.
-Nontheless, cosmological gravitational wave background amounts to $\Omega_{\rm gw} \sim 10^{-10}$ at the LISA band ($\nu_{\rm gw} \sim 10^{-4}~{\rm Hz}$), where $\Omega_{\rm gw}$ and $\nu_{\rm gw}$ are the density parameter and frequency of gravitational waves, respectively \cite{Ioka:1998gf} (see also \cite{Inoue:2003di}).
+They estimated the amplitude of gravitational waves from coalescing black holes following the binary evolution taking the gravitational wave emission into account.
+Because the gravitational radiation is not effective to extract an angular momentum from binary PBHs unless the separation is very small, only a small fraction of the binaries coalesces during the age of the universe.
+Nonetheless, the cosmological gravitational wave background amounts to $\Omega_{\rm gw} \sim 10^{-10}$ at the {\it Laser Interferometer Space Antenna} ({\it LISA}) band ($\nu_{\rm gw} \sim 10^{-4}~{\rm Hz}$), where $\Omega_{\rm gw}$ and $\nu_{\rm gw}$ are the density parameter and frequency of the gravitational wave, respectively \citep{Ioka:1998gf, Inoue:2003di}

+{ Recently, the Advanced Laser Interferometer Gravitational-Wave Observatory (LIGO) has detected the gravitational waves originated from the merger of nearly equal-mass binary black holes with $\sim30\,M_\odot$ at $z\approx0.09$ \citep{2016PhRvL.116f1102A}.
+The discovery of this gravitational wave source (GW150914) has just brought to us a new problem how such an intermediate-mass binary is formed \citep{2016ApJ...818L..22A}.
+It remains a matter of debate, although some ideas have been already proposed.
+Binary PBHs could be one of candidates for merging massive binaries. }